‘How to’ of Multilingual Customer Support: Challenges & Best Practices

 Something as complicated as building a service team and accommodating multiple languages takes effort.
 A few things that might trip you up:

-- Consistency – Maintaining the same tone and accuracy across languages may be resource-heavy, since a lot of material will need to be reviewed
+- Consistency – Maintaining the same tone and accuracy across many languages may be resource-heavy, since a lot of material will need to be reviewed.

-- Technology limitations – Not every platform handles multilingual input equally well
+- Technology limitations – Not every platform handles multilingual input equally well.
+But at the same time, there are a lot of multilingual customer support systems that can do it.

-- Time – Actually rolling out multilingual support options takes planning and patience
+- Time – Actually rolling out multilingual support options takes planning and patience, but the benefits of scaling are much greater, and you know it.

-But none of these are reasons not to do it.
-Start small, focus on the languages where you have the most demand, and build from there.
+These are pretty realistic challenges of implementing multilingual customer service, but none of these are reasons not to do it.
+If you are ready to scale by going into foreign markets, you know there is a good penny in it.
+Start small, focus on the languages where you have the most demand, and build your customer support from there.

 Measuring the performance of multilingual customer support